CollectionBuilder/collectionbuilder-csv/docs/item_pages.md

 ### image-gallery

-For image items, a zoomable, full screen gallery view is added using [lightGallery](http://sachinchoolur.github.io/lightGallery/).
+For image items, a zoomable, full screen gallery view is added using [Spotlight gallery](https://github.com/nextapps-de/spotlight).
 Ensure dependencies are added by including `gallery: true` in the layout front matter.
-See "docs/lightgallery.md" for more details.
+See "docs/gallery.md" for more details.

 ### item-thumb